You must have administrator rights to access this feature.

 In Cartegraph, webhooks are built using an automation block.
+The webhook block is found everywhere the Send Email block is found, scheduled automation blocks, and notify triggers.
+Incoming webhooks use the incoming webhooks trigger.
 Like any other automation, you can configure the trigger conditions for the automation.

 - Paste in the URL you want called in the other application.